Noel Gallagher: Oasis

 After the hype surrounding the release of Be Here Now had started to wane, critical response to the band became calmer and more considered, leading to a media backlash.
-In 1997, Gallagher was criticised for attending a high-profile and well-publicised media party at 10 Downing Street, hosted by the new Prime Minister, Tony Blair, along with other celebrities and industry figures who had supported New Labour in the run-up to the general election.
+In 1997, Gallagher was criticised for attending a high-profile and well-publicised media party at 10 Downing Street, hosted by the new Prime Minister, Tony Blair, along with other celebrities and industry figures who had supported New Labour in the run-up to that year's general election.
 Liam and Blur's Damon Albarn declined their invitations, with Albarn commenting "Enjoy the schmooze, comrade".
 The perception of Gallagher as someone now mixing with politicians and a famous photograph of him sipping champagne with Blair conflicted with the "working class hero" status championed through songs such as "Up in the Sky".
-Noel Gallagher was also banned from visiting China in 1997 after his solo performance at the Tibetan Freedom Concert.
+Gallagher was also banned from visiting China in 1997 after his solo performance at the Tibetan Freedom Concert.

 In 1999, rhythm guitarist Paul "Bonehead" Arthurs quit the band, with bassist Paul McGuigan following soon afterwards.
 As a result, the fourth studio album, Standing on the Shoulder of Giants, was recorded by just the Gallaghers and drummer Alan White, with Noel playing all guitar parts.
 He later commented on Bonehead's departure, "It's hardly Paul McCartney leaving the Beatles, is it?".
 After the recording sessions were completed, Gallagher selected Gem Archer to join in place of Bonehead.

 Later that year Alan McGee decided to leave Creation and sold the rest of his 51% stake in the label to Sony.
 Gallagher took this opportunity to set up Big Brother Recordings, which took over Oasis' distribution in the UK, but Sony imprint Epic Records continued to handle the band's international distribution.
 Around the time of the album's release, Andy Bell, formerly of Ride, joined the band as bassist.
 In 2001, Gallagher formed his label, Sour Mash Records, which released records by the likes of Shack and Proud Mary.
 The incorporation of the label followed Gallagher's debut as a producer, working with Proud Mary on their debut, The Same Old Blues.
-In 2003, Gallagher received songwriting credits from Girls Aloud's single "Life Got Cold" due to the song's guitar riff being similar to "Wonderwall".
+In 2003, Gallagher received a songwriting credit on the Girls Aloud single "Life Got Cold" due to the song's guitar riff being similar to "Wonderwall".